Cinek28/PORR/README.md

 * CMake 2.8 or newer
 * OpenMP 4.0 or newer
 * OpenCL (version not specified yet)
-* Qt5 for GUI and plots preparation (to be determined)
+* matplotlib-cpp for GUI and plots preparation

 #### Building: